switchless-io/docs/notes/Different ways of setting ElasticBeanstalk environmental variables.md

 ---

-This will set the environment variables from:
+This command will let you set environment variables using eb CLI:

 ```
 eb setenv APP_URL=http://app.wsxd.co SOME_KEY=sectret1234